Elliott signs new five-year contract at Liverpool as 18-year-old eyes more opportunities

 The bigger picture

+Elliott is already an England U17 international, and in 2019 became the youngest ever Premier League debutant when playing for Fulham at Wolves.

-Elliott is filling the No.67 shirt at Liverpool and believes that, on the back of a productive spell at Ewood Park that also saw him nominated for the EFL Young Player of the Season award, he is ready to kick on with Premier League heavyweights.
+And on the back of a productive spell at Ewood Park that also saw him nominated for the EFL Young Player of the Season award, he is ready to kick on with the 2019-20 Premier League champions.

+He was named in Klopp's 34-man squad which will begin pre-season training at a camp in Austria next week, and should get opportunities to impress before the new campaign gets underway for the Reds on August 14.

 He added: "I think that’s got to be everyone’s aim: to get in the team.
 To get in and around it at least.